Flappy McFlapperson Mèng zhī juān

 Welcome to The Beijing Cuckoo Project!
 Background information about the project can be found below and updates appear here on a regular basis.
 We are extremely grateful to the sponsors – ZSL, Oriental Bird Club, British Birds Charitable Foundation and BirdLife International – for funding the purchase of the satellite tags and getting the project off the ground.
 However, we still need more funding to pay for the ongoing “satellite services”, so a dedicated JustGiving page has been set up to receive donations.
 All contributions, no matter how big or small, are gratefully received!

-In July we ran a poll to see where readers thought the cuckoos would spend the winter.
+In July 2016, after the first cuckoos were fitted with tags, we ran a poll to see where readers thought the cuckoos would spend the winter.
 These were the results.
 Thanks to everyone who voted!

 46% SE Asia